jmcmorris/CreaDocs/src/game_events.rst

 .. py:function:: registration_finished()

    Called after game registration has completely finished.
 This means all mods have registered and should be initialized.

+.. py:function:: setup_body(template, identifier)

+    Called when a body content is nearly finished being setup.
+This allows for manipulation on the body content before it is finalized.

+    :param core.template.template.Template template: The body content :ref:`template <content-templates>`.
+    :param str identifier: The unique body identifier that is being created.

 .. py:function:: tick()